rich-dtk/dtk-action-agent/README.md

           		:type => 'in_payload',
           		:content => "Hello WORLD!"
         	},
         	:target =>
         	{
           		:path => "/Users/haris/test-folder/site-stage-1-invocation-1.pp"
         	}
       }]
 	}

-Has needs to encoded and sent as JSON.
+Hash needs to be encoded and sent as JSON.

 	transform_to_string = example.to_json
   	transform_to_string = CGI.escape(transform_to_string)
  	result = `dtk-action-agent '#{transform_to_string}'`

 Have fun!